 then Exploring why we humans often don’t do what common sense, training or procedures tell us we should.

-then Giving them the mental tools, including courage to overcome those things that “make” us break the rules and override our own wisdom.
+then Giving them the mental tools, including the courage to overcome those things that “make” us break the rules and override our own wisdom.

 How much risk are you prepared to take?